Marlo-9/Xaml.Advanced/README.en.md

 For the most part, it does not differ from the standard xaml TextBox element, it also supports binding for most of its properties.
 Its main difference is the presence of the properties cornerRadius, BorderBrushFocused and PlaceHolder.

-- cornerRadius - property responsible for rounding corners.
+- CornerRadius - property responsible for rounding corners.
 - PlaceHolder - property responsible for what text will be displayed while the Text property is empty.
 - BorderBrushFocused - property responsible for what color BorderBrush will be when the element has focus.